Peter & the Wolf ("Weird Al" Yankovic and Wendy Carlos album): Tracks

-"Peter and the Wolf" track reprises the original story, with some humorous changes.
+"Peter and the Wolf" track reprises the original story, albeit with some humorous changes.
 The animals are named: Billy the Bird, Bruce the Duck, Louie the Cat, and Seymour the Wolf.
-There is also a new minor character named Bob the Janitor, represented musically by Yankovic's signature instrument, the accordion.
+There is also a new minor character; Bob the Janitor, represented musically by Yankovic's signature instrument, the accordion.
 After a long conflict between Peter and the wolf, Peter catches the wolf with dental floss.
 The moral of the story is "Oral hygiene is very important, make sure you see your dentist at least twice a year".

-"The Carnival of the Animals – Part Two" is a parody of The Carnival of the Animals by Camille Saint-Saëns.
+"The Carnival of the Animals – Part Two" is a parody of the Carnival of the Animals by Camille Saint-Saëns.
 The introduction explains: "Camille, in his research, was slightly behind, and I guess that some critters just plain slipped his mind, so to fill in this void in the Animal Kingdom, I'll read some new verses.
 I'm not gonna sing 'em."

 Release

 On the LP and cassette releases, each side is one continuous track; the CD separates the parts of side 2.
-As of 2022, the CD, LP, and cassette releases of Peter and the Wolf are all out of print and have become collector's items, all of which going for very high prices on both Amazon and eBay.
+Like the majority of Wendy Carlos' discography, Peter and the Wolf hasn't been licensed for streaming services and the CD, LP, and cassette releases are all out of print and have become collector's items, all of which going for very high prices on both Amazon and eBay.
+While technically Yankovic's sixth studio album, it is not included as part of his main discography and the soundtrack to UHF is considered to be his official sixth studio album.